connorjacobsen/kash/README.md

 - Alias resolving
     - Function exists, but is not yet hooked up.
 - background / foreground
-- Appending to a file for stdout redirect
 - Wildcard matching
 - Variable expansion
 - Excluding metacharacters from `words` (except when escaped)